 The Public Staff stated that the Company explained in data request responses that acquiring short-term capacity on a month-ahead short-term basis during winter periods is not a recommended approach given that market conditions limit the availability of open capacity during traditional peak demand times.
-Witness Patton also stated in testimony that in order for Piedmont to secure incremental capacity to meet growth requirements of its firm sales customers, the Company evaluates interstate capacity and storage offerings at the time additional future firm delivery service is required, or existing firm delivery service contracts are expiring.
+Mr. Patton also stated in testimony that in order for Piedmont to secure incremental capacity to meet growth requirements, the Company evaluates interstate capacity and storage offerings at the time additional future firm delivery service is required, or existing firm delivery service contracts are expiring.

 Company witness Patton also discussed Piedmont's two additional peaking supplies, Bentonville and Robeson LNG peaking facilities.
-Witness Patton stated in his testimony that due to a combination of customer load growth in eastern North Carolina and system pipeline upgrades including the Line 439 upgrade near Greenville, NC that went into service in early 2020, the design day output of its Bentonville LNG peaking facility increased from 90,000 dts per day to 110,000 dts per day, beginning with the 2020-2021 winter season.
-He explained that this would allow for an increased volume to be withdrawn on a design day at the Bentonville LNG facility.
+Mr. Patton stated in his testimony that due to a combination of customer load growth and system pipeline upgrades in eastern North Carolina (including the Line 439 upgrade near Greenville, NC) that went into service in early 2020, the design day output of its Bentonville LNG peaking facility increased from 90,000 dts per day to 110,000 dts per day, beginning with the 2020-2021 winter season.
+He explained that this would allow for an increased volume to be withdrawn on a design day at the Bentonville facility.

-Witness Patton further discussed in his testimony that the Company anticipates the Robeson LNG facility in Robeson County, N.C., to be complete by the summer of 2021 and will provide 200,000 dts per day of peaking supply of natural gas during peak usage days starting in the 2021-2022 winter season.
+Mr. Patton further discussed in his testimony that the Company anticipates the Robeson LNG facility in Robeson County, N.C. to be complete by the summer of 2021 and will provide 200,000 dts per day of peaking supply of natural gas during peak usage days starting in the 2021-2022 winter season.